built-on-openfin/workspace-starter/how-to/workspace-platform-starter/docs/how-to-add-a-service.md

 ## Headless Application

-You can register an application in the app directory (See [how to add an app](./how-to-define-apps.md)) and you can specify the following:
+You can register an application in the app directory (see [how to add an app](./how-to-define-apps.md)) and you can specify the following:

 - It is of type: window (manifestType: window or inline-window)
 - It is a singleton so only a single instance is fired up (instanceMode: single)